TheAlgorithms/Julia/CONTRIBUTING.md

 # Contributing to [The Algorithms - Julia](https://github.com/TheAlgorithms/Julia) (WIP)

+We're glad you want to contribute to the Julia repository!
 This document describes how to become a contributor to this repository.
-This will help you add new algorithms, correct issues and adding new fixes.
+This will help you add new algorithms, correct issues, and adding new fixes.

 ### Writing the Julian way